 EENI Global Business School

-Professional Diploma in International Transport (Online, 30 ECTS, Masters, Doctorate, International Business, English)
+International Transport (Postgraduate Professional Certificate): maritime, multimodal, road (Online, 30 ECTS, Masters, Doctorate, International Business, English)

-The objective of the Diploma in International Transport taught by EENI Global Business School is to provide all the knowledge, tools and techniques necessary to manage all the aspects related to the International Transport of a company (exporter or importer).
+The objective of the Postgraduate Professional Certificate (PGCert) in International Transport (30 ECTS, 6 months) offered by EENI Global Business School aims to provide comprehensive knowledge, tools and techniques necessary to manage all aspects related to International Transport of a company (exporter or importer).

 International Transport and Logistics: maritime, multimodal, road, train, air, corridors, ports

-Six modules compose the Diploma in International Transport:
+Six modules compose the Postgraduate Professional Certificate (PGCert) in International Transport:

 1. Introduction to International Transport and Logistics (PDF)